-Once you are a registered user, providers may check claims status, member eligibility, and provider status through the EZ NET Online Claims Web Portal.
+Once you are a registered user, providers may check claims status, member eligibility, and provider status through the CCA Provider Portal and/or the EZ NET Online Claims Web Portal.
 All other providers requesting information on the status of a claim, including clarification of any explanation of payment code, must call Claims Customer Service at 800-306-0732.

-Web Portal
+Web Portals

-Commonwealth Care Alliance offers a secure web portal where providers can obtain access to claim status, member eligibility and multiple claim submission options: EZ NET Online Claims Web Portal
+Commonwealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility and other options.